 Afanasyev was charged under Article 207.3.2.a of Russia’s criminal code for spreading false information about the Russian army “using his official position,” according to a separate Telegram post by the MMDC, which has provided a lawyer to defend Afanasyev.
-A conviction carries up to 10 years in prison.

-Afanasyev’s charges are related to a news article, which CPJ reviewed, that he wrote for Novy Fokus earlier in April 2022 about 11 members of special riot police from Khakassiya who refused to fight in Russia’s war in Ukraine, according to the MMDC and independent news outlet SOTA, which published a screenshot of the material.
+Afanasyev’s charges are related to a news article, which CPJ reviewed, that he wrote for Novy Fokus in early April 2022 about 11 members of special riot police from Khakassiya who refused to fight in Russia’s war in Ukraine, according to the MMDC and independent news outlet SOTA, which published a screenshot of the material.
 Authorities accused the journalist of publishing "misleading information" in the article about the number of missing and wounded employees of the Khakass department of Russia’s National Guard, according to media reports.

 Afanasyev was previously criminally charged in 2009 with "spreading false information on the internet,” as media reported at the time, over articles about the Sayano-Shushenskaya disaster, when a broken turbine at the Sayano–Shushenskaya hydroelectric plant cost 75 lives.
 Authorities later closed that case, according to media reports.